-Convection ovens are the workhorses of many commercial kitchens.
-They offer even, quick cooking of most items that you'll prepare.
-Three racks of cookies will bake evenly, and meat roasts more quickly while browning them perfectly.
+Convection ovens are the workhorses of many commercial kitchens, quickly and consistently cooking many items you'll prepare.
+For example, three racks of cookies will bake evenly, and meat roasts more quickly while browning perfectly.
 You can even reduce the time it takes to bake many items by as much as 20 percent over a conventional oven.

 Not only do these machines bake evenly and quickly, they can also warm, roast, and rethermalize.
 Unlike conventional – also called standard – ovens that use radiant heat, convection ovens work by using one or two fans to circulate hot air within the cabinet.
 When choosing a restaurant convection oven, there are many options, limitations, and benefits you should weigh.

 Capacity and Size

 Pan Capacity: The number of pans you need your oven to accommodate will largely depend on the number of sheet pans you have.
 Each deck will have 9 to 12 rack guides.
 If you're baking cookies, you can usually put in 11 full size sheet pans in a full size oven, but deeper pans or items that will need to rise may require you to bake fewer items within the cabinet.

 Depth of pans: A commercial convection oven will hold pans that are either 21⁄2 inches deep or "bakery depth" of 4 inches.
 You may opt for bakery depth if you'll be making a lot of bread, as the deeper pan allows for better air flow and allows for the side-by-side placement of pans.

 Number of ovens: In order to save space in your kitchen, ovens can be stacked up to two decks high.